Waveform

 | -11 LUFS | -0.5 dBTP | View guide → | |

-| -14 LUFS | -1 dBTP | View guide → |
+| -15 LUFS | -1 dBTP | View guide → |

 -16 LUFS integrated.
-R&B benefits from being slightly less compressed than EDM — a 10-14 LU dynamic range gives the vocals and instruments natural breathing room.
+R&B benefits from being slightly less compressed than EDM.
+A 10-14 LU dynamic range gives the vocals and instruments natural breathing room.

 Boost 200–300 Hz gently rather than cutting.
 Avoid aggressive mid-cut EQ that removes chest voice character.
 Use gentle multiband compression in the vocal range to control peaks without squashing dynamics.

 Yes.
-Apple Music's 24-bit lossless with Dolby Atmos is increasingly important for R&B — consider spatial audio mixing.
+Apple Music's 24-bit lossless with Dolby Atmos is increasingly important for R&B. Consider spatial audio mixing.